natgo/wt-wiki-scraper/wikitext-transpiled/ground/LAV-AD.md

 '''Threats'''

 In the LAV-AD, anything above a 12.7 mm calibre poses a big threat to the player.
 Therefore, the LAV's best defense is offense.
 You should aim to destroy enemy vehicles before they even have a chance to train any of their weapons (including heavy machine guns) on you.
 If taking hits cannot be avoided, your best bet is to first destroy autocannon-equipped vehicles that can shred the lightly armoured LAV (luckily, most autocannon-equipped vehicles are lightly armoured themselves and can be shredded by the LAV's 25 mm cannon or 70 mm Hydra 70 rockets).
-As for the main cannon of a MBT's, it's all down to luck; hope that the MBT either misses or the armor-piercing shell overpenetrates and deals no damage.
+As for the main cannon of a MBT, it's all down to luck; hope that the MBT either misses or the armour-piercing shell overpenetrates and deals no damage.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->